ava-labs/avalanchego/network/README.md

 Peers are discovered by receiving `PeerList` messages:
 - sent during the [Peer Handshake](#peer-handshake).
 - sent in response to `GetPeerList` messages.

+#### IP Authentication

+To ensure that outbound connections are being made to the correct `IP:Port` pair of a node, all `IP:Port` pairs gossiped by the network are signed by the node's TLS key.
+To provide replay protection for these signed messages, the signature also includes the `Timestamp` that the `IP:Port` pair was signed.

+This guarantees that nodes provided these `IP:Port` pairs are able to track the most up-to-date `IP:Port` pair of any peer.

+#### Bloom Filter

+A [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) is used to track which nodes are known.

+The parametrization of the Bloom Filter is based on the number of desired peers.

+Entries in the Bloom Filter are determined by a locally calculated [`Salt`](https://en.wikipedia.org/wiki/Salt_(cryptography)) along with the `NodeID` and `Timestamp` of the most recently known `IP:Port`.
+The `Salt` is added to prevent griefing attacks where malicious nodes intentionally generate hash collisions with other virtuous nodes to reduce their connectivity.

+The Bloom Filter is reconstructed if there are more entries than expected to avoid increasing the false positive probability.
+It is also reconstructed periodically.
+When reconstructing the Bloom Filter, a new `Salt` is generated.

+To prevent a malicious node from arbitrarily filling this Bloom Filter, only `2` entries are added to the Bloom Filter.
+If a node's `IP:Port` pair changes once, it will immediately be added to the Bloom Filter.
+If a node's `IP:Port` pair changes more than once, it will only be added to the Bloom Filter after the Bloom Filter is reconstructed.

+#### GetPeerList Handling

 #### Connecting